nicklansley/ollama_two_AI_chatbots_converse/README.md

 The properties in the config file are as follows:
 * ai_one_model: The model to use for the first AI assistant.
 * ai_two_model: The model to use for the second AI assistant.
+* temperature: The temperature to use when generating responses.
+A higher temperature will result in more creative responses.
+Value from 0.0 to 1.0
 * number_of_chat_turns: The number of chat turns to run before the conversation ends.
 * ai_one_conversation_history: The conversation history for the first AI assistant.
 * ai_two_conversation_history: The conversation history for the second AI assistant.